jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrading-the-systemcontroller-using-the-cli.rst

         Wait for controller-1 to become **unlocked-enabled**.
 Wait for the DRBD sync **400.001** Services-related alarm is raised and then cleared.

-        The following states apply when this command is executed.

-        -   upgrading-controllers:

-            -   State entered when controller-1 has been unlocked and is running release nn.nn software.
+        The **upgrading-controllers** state applies when this command is run.
+This state is entered after controller-1 has been upgraded to release nn.nn and data migration is successfully completed.

         where *nn.nn* in the update file name is the |prod| release number.

         If it transitions to **unlocked-disabled-failed**, check the issue before proceeding to the next step.
 The alarms may indicate a